 Another very important criteria is of course the total dissolved solids (TDS) content.
-Known brands like Volvic although with an acceptable pH level of 7 contain only 130 TDS, Perrier stunning 480 mg/l TDS but shows only a very poor pH level of 5.5 while holding a lowest ranking position in terms of CL with 22mg/l.
+Known brands like Volvic although with an acceptable pH level of 7 contain as much as 130 TDS, Perrier terrible 480 ppm mg/l TDS while it also shows only a very poor pH level of 5.5 and is also holding the lowest ranking position in terms of CL with 22mg/l.

-Evian is somewhat sticking out with a good TDS level of 340 and an acceptable pH of 7.2 but is being sold only in plastic bottles that pollute the water with polymer.
+Evian is not much better either with a TDS level of 340 ppm although with an acceptable pH of 7.2 but is being sold only in plastic bottles that pollute the water with polymer.

 Since France’s world market leading plastic-bottle water company faced fierce criticism for it’s affinity for plastic it invested into a start-up in California for research and development of 100% natural plastic besides Tritan that so far is the only polymer that bears no health risks to humans.
 Whereas Tritan the inherent toughness of Tritan increases durability it reduces energy use by eliminating steps in processing, such as annealing and predrying extruded sheet.
 It has lower density than polycarbonate, which yields more parts per pound or kilogram of polymer.

 Parts made from Tritan are much lighter than those made of glass, which can reduce shipping energy and costs.
 Tritan has a significantly lower “cradle-to-grave” environmental impact than metal sports bottles—and requires less energy to process.
 Last but not least, Tritan is BPA – free and made without halogens, sulfur, nitrogen, lead, mercury, cadmium, or hexavalent chromium—so it helps keep these materials out of the waste stream.